 While you’re at it, introduce your youth (or yourself!) to the Wesley Bros webcomic on which these videos are based.
 The comic, and the drawings for these videos, are illustrated by the NC Conference’s own Rev. Charlie Baber!

 LinC: Living in Christ from Cokesbury is a fresh, timely, and biblically-based resource that helps you help your teens examine relevant faith and life issues, using the latest music, movies, news, and current events.
-They have made the lesson on Why Worry? available for free.
+They have made several of their lessons available for free on the Cokesbury Kids Free Resources page.
+These lessons include topics such as Hope, Bad News, Lament, Soul in Disrepair, Handwashing Day, and Why Worry?

 Youth Curriculum on Faith & Justice